slawinski/old-mans-slides/PITCHME.md

 - My old friend
 - Test: Have you answered 'YES' to the questions?
 - Diagnosis is: Imposter Syndrome
+- Imposter syndrome is when you show up for work after a month and still feel like you didn't pass the interview.
 - I have it at this moment
 - Prescription: make an achievements list